keyvank/tsp/src/1-compute.md

  10010110
 ```

-By looking at the algorithm, we can see that for each digit, the addition of ***three bits*** is being performed (not just two).
-So, to design a multi-bit adder, we'll need a circuit that adds three one-bit numbers together.
-Such a circuit is known as a ***full-adder***, and the third number is often referred to as the carry value.
+By examining the algorithm, we can see that for each digit, the addition involves ***three bits*** (not just two).
+In addition to the original bits, there is also a third carry bit from the previous addition that must be considered.
+Therefore, to design a multi-bit adder, we need a circuit that can add three one-bit numbers together.
+Such a circuit is known as a ***full-adder***, and the third number is often referred to as the carry bit.
 Here’s the truth table for a three-bit adder:

 | A | B | C | D0 | D1 |
 |---|---|---|----|----|